 Generally speaking, any accident that relates directly to your job and subjects you to injury is eligible for workers’ compensation.
 However, what you might consider being a work-related accident may not match the law’s definition.
 Transportation is an area in which there is sometimes ambiguity and confusion, but there are basic rules that several states use to clear those up.
-That is why it is important for you to reach out to the law firm Polsky, Shouldice & Rosen, PC to speak with their workers comp lawyers Nassau County.
+That is why it is important for you to reach out to the law firm Polsky, Shouldice & Rosen, PC to speak with their workers compensation attorney Brooklyn relies on.

 Dual Purpose Doctrine

 If a trip is made for both personal and business reasons, the dual-purpose doctrine applies to determine whether the primary purpose was work-related or personal.
 If the trip would have been made regardless of personal purpose, it is considered a business trip.
 Any injury that occurred during such a trip would be considered to be within the course of employment and therefore compensable.
 On the other hand, if the business purpose was secondary to the personal reason for the trip, and the personal trip would have been taken anyway, the injury is unlikely to be compensated because it is considered to be outside the course of employment.

 Special Errand Rule